Annamalai (2014 TV series): Season 2

+Season 3

 Annamalai 3 (அண்ணாமலை 3) is an Indian Tamil-language soap opera that aired Monday through Thursday on MediaCorp Vasantham from 28 December 2015 to 31 March 2016 at 10:30PM SST for 52 episodes.

 The show starred Sri Venkatarageaven, Karthik Samasundram, James Kumar, Gayathri Segaran, Indra Chandran and Balakumaran among others.
 It was director by A. Mohamed Ali, I. Sunder and S.S.
 Vikneshwaran.

 Plot

 The story begins somewhere in southern India, with Annamalai leading a normal life.
 He is now married to Manikkam Chettiar's daughter Natchiammai.
 He recollects memories of how Simon Ross, the British lawyer, requested for him to care for the small boy and how they left for England.